 Capital One Venture X vs. Amex Platinum

 The Amex Platinum comes with a broader airport lounge membership since you get Priority Pass Select membership, access to Amex Centurion lounges and access to Delta Sky Clubs when you fly with Delta.
-Not only that, but this American Express credit card comes with numerous statement credit offers including up to $200 in hotel credits for prepaid hotel bookings, a digital entertainment credit worth up to $240, up to $200 in credits for airline incidentals, up to $155 in credits for an annual Walmart+ membership, up to $200 in Uber Cash, up to $179 in credits for a Clear membership, up to $100 in credits toward Global Entry or TSA PreCheck, up to $300 back each year on select Equinox purchases and more.
+Not only that, but this American Express credit card comes with numerous statement credit offers including up to $200 in hotel credits for prepaid hotel bookings (which requires a minimum two-night stay), a digital entertainment credit worth up to $240, up to $200 in credits for airline incidentals, up to $155 in credits for an annual Walmart+ membership, up to $200 in Uber Cash, up to $189 in credits for a CLEAR® membership, up to $100 in credits toward Global Entry or TSA PreCheck, up to $300 back each year on select Equinox purchases and more.

 These credits can more than make up for the Amex Platinum’s high annual fee, but the fact they’re so specific means they can be difficult to use.
 Also, note this card earns points in the American Express Membership Rewards program, which features different transfer partners altogether.